UPPMAX/HPC-python/docs/index.rst

 .. admonition:: Exercises

-    - You can download the exercises from the course GitHub repo, under the "Exercises" directory: https://github.com/UPPMAX/HPC-python/tree/main/Exercises
+   - You can download the exercises from the course GitHub repo, under the "Exercises" directory: ``https://github.com/UPPMAX/HPC-python/tree/main/Exercises``
-    - On HPC2N, you can copy the exercises in a tarball from /proj/nobackup/support-hpc2n/bbrydsoe/examples.tar.gz
+      - On HPC2N, you can copy the exercises in a tarball from ``/proj/nobackup/support-hpc2n/bbrydsoe/examples.tar.gz``
-    - On UPPMAX you can copy the exercises in a tarball from /proj/naiss2023-22-1126/examples.tar.gz
+      - On UPPMAX you can copy the exercises in a tarball from ``/proj/naiss2023-22-1126/examples.tar.gz``

 .. admonition:: Project

-    - The course project on UPPMAX (Rackham) is: naiss2023-22-1126
+    - The course project on UPPMAX (Rackham) is: ``naiss2023-22-1126``

+    - If you work on Kebnekaise you may use existing projects you have already.
+The CPU-hrs used in this course is probably negligable.

 The two HPC centers UPPMAX and HPC2N